SAP-samples/teched2021-IIS160/exercises/ex2/README.md

-# Exercise 2 Enhancing the UI by Using the SAP Fiori Tools Page Map
+# Exercise 2 Enhancing the UI by Using the SAP Fiori tools Page Map

-In this exercise, you will learn how to use some of the new configuration features provided by the **SAP Fiori Tools Page Map**.
+In this exercise, you will learn how to use some of the new configuration features provided by the **SAP Fiori tools Page Map**.
 ## Exercise 2.1 Enable Data Load During Start of the App

 When starting the app, per default the user has to press the